 The experiences that are most traumatic are those that completely overwhelm and disempower the individual.
 These may have a natural cause, such as tsunami or bush fire, or they may be humanly inflicted, such as war.
 In those cases, the cause of the trauma is apparent, and the condition of the survivor can therefore be broadly understood.
 This may not make the trauma any less painful or long-lasting, but it does at least give it an historical context in the wider world.
 However, where the violence is clandestine, hidden from public view with all evidence destroyed, a survivor has no such public framework in which their condition may be comprehended.
 For them their psychological scars are doubly shrouded and seemingly impossible to assuage through sharing.

-Psychological trauma and the challenge of communicating the deeply personal experience of that trauma to others, is at the heart of the work of the Argentinian artist, Paula Luttringer.
+Psychological trauma and the challenge of communicating the deeply personal experience of that trauma to others, are at the heart of the work of the Argentinian artist, Paula Luttringer.
 In 1977, she was abducted by agents of the dictatorship that had come to power in Argentina during a military coup one year before.
 She was held in one of the secret concentration camps – known as Clandestine Centres of Detention and Torture or CCDT – operated by the regime.
 She fled Argentina immediately after her release and did not return until 1995.

 The impact of that trauma was intense.
-But it was not until two decades later that she discovered that she could begin to share those experiences through a poetic use of photography as an instrument of metaphor, allusion and memory.
+But it was not until two decades later that she discovered that she could begin to share those experiences through a poetic use of photography as an instrument of metaphor, allusion, and memory.
 And, in doing so, she was able to help other women who had managed to survive similar experiences to tell their stories.
 It was through photography that she and they could begin to build a collective memory of those times from the piercing shards of recollection shattered by the impact of overwhelming trauma.

-Alasdair: How would you describe your ‘way of seeing’?
+How would you describe your ‘way of seeing’?

-Paula: Before I was a photographer, I was a gemologist.
+Before I was a photographer, I was a gemologist.
 I earned my living assessing precious stones.
 I used to look deep inside them with a magnifying glass.
 Some people have suggested that my approach to photography is similar: looking for what is hidden inside, scrutinising the detail not visible at first glance.